Orteko/megaclisas-status/README.md

 Nagios Usage
 =================
-TBD
+You can find a plugin, with instructions, here : http://exchange.nagios.org/directory/Plugins/System-Metrics/Storage-Subsystem/Raid-Check-using-megaclisas/details

 SNMP Usage
 =================
-1. Install the MegaCLI Package
+1. Install the MegaCLI Package for your platform
 2. Copy this script to /usr/local/sbin and make it executable
 3. Add the following to snmp.conf :
     extend megaraid /usr/local/sbin/megaclisas-status --snmp